Esri/arcgis-osm-editor/README.md

 ArcGIS Editor for OpenStreetMap - Welcome!

 ArcGIS Editor for OpenStreetMap is a toolset for GIS users to access and contribute to OpenStreetMap through their ArcGIS Desktop or Server environment.
-Learn more at [esri.com/osmeditor](http://www.esri.com/osmeditor).
+Learn more at [the ArcGIS Editor for OSM wiki page](https://github.com/Esri/arcgis-osm-editor/wiki).

 ## Features
 * Download data from OSM into a file geodatabase - get data from the current extent or load from an .osm file